Gathering of the Juggalos: Early years (2000–2002)

 Like the previous year, hundreds of fans charged the main stage during Insane Clown Posse's performance.
 However, this time the group was forced to flee the stage before it collapsed.
 The festival ended early before the duo could reveal their Sixth Joker's Card.
 The next day, local newspapers reported the rush as a "riot".

 The third annual Gathering of the Juggalos was held in the Civic Center in Peoria, Illinois July 19–21, 2002, with over 8,000 in attendance.
 Esham, Ghoultown, Mack 10, Primer 55, and Bubba Sparxxx were among the guest performers.
 Bubba Sparxxx was booed offstage and has since left a mark on future Gatherings, as acts sharing similar fates have been said to receive the "Bubba Sparxxx award."
 Esham announced at the event that he had signed with Psychopathic Records.
 The Sixth Joker's Card was unveiled in two separate seminars, The Wraith: Shangri-La and Hell's Pit, given by Violent J. The second seminar, detailing Insane Clown Posse's entire rise to fame, was captured on video and released with The Wraith: Shangri-La on DVD.

 A riot occurred after police tried to stop female attendees from showing their breasts.
 The police released tear gas and pepper balls into the surrounding crowd, causing mass confusion.
-Psychopathic Record employees Rob Bruce and Alex Abbiss negotiated with police, and the festival continued after airing out for 30 minutes.
+Psychopathic Records employees Rob Bruce and Alex Abbiss negotiated with police, and the festival continued after airing out for 30 minutes.